hslu-ige-laes/lcm/docs/docs/installation/startApp.md

 # Start lcm application
 ## via "R Portable"
 - Execute `lcm.bat` in the application folder
-- A browser will open
+- A browser will open and show the application
 - To stop the application simply close the browser window

 ## via "RStudio console"
 1. Open the R Studio Project by clicking `lcm.Rproj`
 1. Either run `runApp("./app/shiny/")` in the console or open the file `/app/shiny/server.R` in the files tab and click the green arrow "> Run App"
+1. The application starts
 1. To stop the application press the red stop icon

 ## via Desktop Link (Windows)